-The Rolls-Royce Silver Cloud and Bentley S1 were badge-engineered twins that emerged in 1955, straddling the divide between pre-war coachbuilt cars and the modern Silver Shadow.
+The badge-engineered Rolls-Royce Silver Cloud and Bentley S1 straddled the divide between pre-war coachbuilt cars and the modern Silver Shadow.
 Here’s how to buy one

 Around 13,000 Rolls-Royce Silver Cloud and S-series Bentley models were built between 1955 and 1965.
-The car still has an old-school separate chassis, and relatively old-fashioned styling; Designer David Blatchley was asked for a traditional-yet-modern design, an entirely contradictory brief.
+The car utilises an old-school separate chassis and features relatively old-fashioned styling; Designer David Blatchley was asked for a traditional-yet-modern design, an entirely contradictory brief.

 His early designs were rejected but a quick sketch more or less drawn in a corridor outside a board meeting got the thumbs-up.
 This was possibly an emotional rather than logical decision: if you look functionally at the body, the back doors are too short for a limousine.